Firewall Network (FireNet) FAQs

 Is the state information exchanged between Aviatrix Gateways?

-We have 4-tuple hashing that takes care of session stickiness.
-As a packet from VPC1 arrives at the FireNet gateway via the TGW, it does a 4-tuple (source IP, destination IP, source port and destination port) hash calculation to decide if it should forward the packet to one of the associated firewall instances or forward to the HA FireNet gateway.
+We have 5-tuple and 2-tuple hashing that takes care of session stickiness.
+As a packet from VPC1 arrives at the FireNet gateway via the TGW, it does a 5-tuple (source IP, destination IP, source port and destination port, protocol) hash calculation to decide if it should forward the packet to one of the associated firewall instances or forward to the HA FireNet gateway.

 What is a FireNet VPC?